-However, frameworks are often used because of its key advantage―flexibility.
-They are extensible and provide the necessary tools to extend its features.
+However, frameworks are often used because of their key advantage―flexibility.
+They are extensible and provide the necessary tools to extend their features.
 Unlike libraries, developers need to learn each functionality to perform certain operations.

 Top 5 Python Frameworks

 Before getting into the top Python frameworks, let’s first look into the difference between a micro-framework and a full-stack framework.

 - Micro-framework – These are simple and easy to use frameworks; a good choice for small to medium-sized applications.

 - Full-stack framework – It is used to make different applications; complex in nature and provides extensive libraries, data management, etc.